niess/calzone/docs/source/api.rst

       The export format is specified by the file extension.
 It must be one of :python:`".png"` or :python:`".stl"`.
-When exporting as STL, optional *kwargs* can be provided in order to customise the 3D model (see section :ref:`geometry:Topography volume`).
+When exporting as STL, optional *kwargs* can be provided in order to customise the 3D shape (see :numref:`tab-topography-items`).
 For instance, the following exports the map as a PNG image (including topography metadata).

       >>> topography.dump("topography.png")